brodi-xx/farmers-market-app/README.md

 ## Screenshots

-Here are a few screenshots showcasing the This Little Piggy application:
+Here are a few screenshots showcasing the features of the This Little Piggy application:

 1. ![Screenshot 1](screenshot1.png): Home screen.
 2. ![Screenshot 2](screenshot2.png): Products page.